mytechnotalent/Reverse-Engineering/README.md

 <br>

 # Today's Tutorial [September 1, 2026]
-## Lesson 282: Embedded Assembler Course (Chapter 11: Functions, Interrupts, UART & STUXNET Simulation!)
+## Lesson 283: Embedded Hacking Course (Chapter 1: hello, world)
-This chapter covers functions, interrupts, UART and a simple STUXNET simulation within the STM32F401CCU6 architecture.
+This chapter covers the basics of setting up a dev environment and basic template firmware for the Pico 2 MCU in addition to printing hello, world.

--> Click [HERE](https://github.com/mytechnotalent/Embedded-Assembler/blob/main/Embedded-Assembler.pdf) to read the FREE pdf book.
+-> Click [HERE](https://github.com/mytechnotalent/Embedded-Hacking/blob/main/Embedded-Hacking.pdf) to read the FREE pdf book.

 <br>